The Best Samurai Swords of 2024

 Many new collectors often face the tachi vs katana decision when choosing their first samurai sword.
 Although the tachi was originally a horseback weapon, in modern times their usage is pretty much the same, and the decision is based more on personal preference.

-The Miyazaki is more like a ceremonial sword than other types in this list, yet it is functional.
-It features a typical square tachi guard that is colored in gold with dark elements.
+The Miyazaki is more like a decorative or ceremonial-looking sword, yet it is functional.
+It features a typical square tachi guard that is gold-colored with dark accents.
+The handle is wrapped in black rayskin and brown silk ito, and secured with two mekugi.

 Customize Your Katana